Sydney-Informatics-Hub/training.artemis.python/_episodes/02-array-jobs.md

 qsub -I -P Training -l select=1:ncpus=6:mem=6GB -l walltime=00:10:00
 ~~~

-Let create a working folder and copy data to it.
+Lets create a working folder and copy data to it.
 This holds both data and files we'll use for the rest of this training session.

 ~~~
 mkdir /project/Training/myname